isaacs/minipass/README.md

 * `pipes` A [yallist](http://npm.im/yallist) linked list of streams that this stream is piping into.
 (It's probably a bad idea to mess with this.)
+* `destroyed` A getter that indicates whether the stream was destroyed.

 ### Events